nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 - recipient_dlt_system REQUIRED.
 This is the identifier of the destination DLT system behind the server.

 - client_identity_pubkey REQUIRED.
-The gateway who sent this message.
+The client who sent this message.

 - server_identity_pubkey REQUIRED.
-The gateway for whom this message is intended.
+The server for whom this message is intended.

 - hash_asset_profile REQUIRED.
-This is the hash of the asset profile previously agreed upon.
+This is the hash of the asset profile previously agreed upon in Phase 1.

-- asset_unit REQUIRED.
-This is the unit amount of the asset being transferred, previously agreed upon.
+- asset_unit OPTIONAL.
+If applicable this is the unit amount of the asset being transferred, previously agreed upon.

 - hash_prev_message REQUIRED.
 The has of the last message in Phase 1.

 - client_transfer_number OPTIONAL.
 This is the transfer identification number chosen by the client.
 This number is meaningful only the client.

 - client_signature REQUIRED.
-The digital signature of the client (gateway G1 as client).
+The digital signature of the client.

 #### 7.2.
 Transfer Commence Acknowledge Message (Response)

-The purpose of this message is for the server to indicate agreement of the server to proceed with the asset transfer.
+The purpose of this message is for the server to indicate agreement to proceed with the asset transfer.

 This message is sent from the server (recipient gateway) to client (sender gateway) in response to a Transfer Commence Request from the client.

-The message must be signed by the server (recipient gateway).
+The message must be signed by the server.

 The parameters of this message consists of the following:

-- message_type REQUIRED urn:ietf:odap:msgtype:transfer-commenceresp-msg
+- message_type REQUIRED urn:ietf:odap:msgtype:transfer-commenceack-msg

 - client_identity_pubkey REQUIRED.
-The gateway who sent this msg
+The client for whom this message is intended.

 - server_identity_pubkey REQUIRED.
-The gateway for whom this is intended
+The server who sent this message.

 - hash_commence_request REQUIRED.
 The hash of previous message.

 - server_transfer_number OPTIONAL.
-This is the transfer identification number chosen by the client.
-This number is meaningful only the client.
+This is the transfer identification number chosen by the server.
+This number is meaningful only to the server.

 - server_signature REQUIRED.
-The digital signature of the server (gateway G2 as server).
+The digital signature of the server.

 #### 7.3.
 Lock Evidence Message (Request)

-This message is sent from the client (sending gateway) to server (recipient gateway) in response to a Transfer Commence Acknowledge Message from the server.
+The purpose of this message is for the client (sending gateway) to deliver the relevant asset-lock (or escrow) evidence to the server (recipient gateway).

+The format of the evidence is dependent on the DLT fronted by the client and is outside the scope of this specification.

 The message must be signed by the client.